-For all our projects, we ask you to ensure that digital archives are deposited with a publicly accessible Trusted Digital Repository approved by Historic England e.g. the Archaeology Data Service (ADS).
+For research projects, we ask you to ensure that digital archives are deposited with a publicly accessible Trusted Digital Repository approved by Historic England e.g. the Archaeology Data Service (ADS).
+Grants are only available for projects funded wholly or partly by HE or its predecessors.